 Unfortunately if you decide to go out on a limb and rent a place without an agent, you will probably get screwed by the landlord.
 In Singapore, landlords are notorious for withholding your deposit at the end of the rental period.
 They will make up petty excuses like the property was left dirty or furniture was poorly treated to keep your money.
 An agent will prepare a thorough property report with photos before you move in and they will fight for you to get your deposit back at the end… so no matter what happens, keep good relations with your agent!!

 When I was looking for a place to rent in Singapore I worked with a relocation company who assigned a property agent to help me.
 The agent interviewed me before I relocated.
-They asked if I was single or married and had children or pets, about my work, and they inquired about what I liked to do on the weekend or if I had specific interests.
+They asked if I was single or married and if I had children or pets, what type of work I did, and they inquired about what I liked to do on the weekend or if I had specific interests.
 The agent also asked me about my budget and requirements.
 My budget was around $3,000 per month and I wanted a modern 2 bedroom condo that was away from the overly expat and trendy areas, but still a reasonable commute to the city.

 The agent put together a list of 15 different properties, mostly around Lavender and Little India, for me to view one Saturday.
 Below is a sample of some of the places I visited.